-PTSD, Emotional Damages, Criminal Behavior, and other specialties
+PTSD, Emotional Damage, Criminal Behavior, & Other Specialties

-Depend on Dr. Heller for expert witness services in New York, NY.
-He has extensive knowledge of domestic violence psychology, Battered Women Syndrome, and many related issues.
+Dr. Heller is the name to trust for expert witness services in New York, NY.
+Depend on him for extensive knowledge of Battered Woman Syndrome, domestic violence psychology, and many more related issues.

 Battered Woman Syndrome

-Dr. Charles Heller has specialized knowledge and is considered an expert in all forms of domestic violence.
-He provides expert witness testimony and consultation to attorneys in the analysis of intimate partner violence in civil, criminal, and family court cases.
+Dr. Charles Heller has specialized knowledge and is widely considered an expert in all areas of domestic violence.
+He is trusted to provide consultation and expert witness testimony to attorneys in the analysis of intimate partner violence in criminal, civil, and family court cases.

-Intimate partner violence (IPV) is the most current way to describe the abuse of women in various kinds of relationships.
-The concept of IPV evolved from the concept of Battered Women Syndrome (BWS).
-Both pertain to domestic abuse or relationship abuse.
-IPV and BWS are ways to describe a pattern of behaviors used by one partner to maintain power and control over another partner in an intimate relationship.
-As illustrated below, the Power and Control Wheel describes what occurs in an abusive relationship (Domestic Abuse Intervention Project).
+Intimate partner violence (IPV) is the most current term for describing the abuse of women in various types of relationships.
+The concept of IPV evolved from the older concept of Battered Woman Syndrome (BWS).
+Both terms pertain to domestic or relationship abuse.
+IPV and BWS both describe a pattern of behavior used by one partner to maintain control and power over the other partner in intimate relationships.
+As illustrated here, the Power and Control Wheel describe the common occurrences in an abusive relationship (Domestic Abuse Intervention Project).

-By reviewing the different sectors of the Power and Control Wheel, Dr. Heller can address specific abuse characteristics of any relationship to illustrate how the perpetrator uses power, coercion, as well as physical and mental abuse to control the victim of intimate partner violence.
+By reviewing the various sectors of the Power and Control Wheel, Dr. Heller addresses specific abuse characteristics of any relationship in order to illustrate how perpetrators use coercion, power, and mental and physical abuse to control the victim of IPV.

-In sum, intimate partner violence is a different way to describe domestic violence compared to Battered Women Syndrome, which does not take into account some of the complex variables observed in domestic violence situations.
-However, courts accept the term Battered Woman Syndrome due to its general acceptance in the field of psychology.
-It is not surprising that the American Psychological Association filed an amicus brief in a murder trial because Lenore Walker was not allowed to testify about BWS.
-The issue was whether expert testimony on Battered Women Syndrome is admissible to help establish claims of self-defense in a murder case.
-In the amicus brief, APA described the research utilized in BWS and supported the use of testimony about BWS.
-Through the years, BWS has achieved general acceptance scientifically and practically within the psychology field, and courts have ruled it admissible at trial.
+In summary, IPV is a different term for describing domestic violence compared to BWS, which does not account for many of the complex variables observed in situations of domestic violence.
+Note, however, that courts accept the term Battered Woman Syndrome due to its general acceptance in the psychology field.
+It is unsurprising that the American Psychological Association filed an amicus brief in a murder trial because Lenore Walker was unallowed to provide testimony about BWS.
+The issue revolved around whether expert testimony on BWS is admissible to help establish self-defense claims in murder cases.
+In the amicus brief, the APA described the research used in BWS and supported the use of BWS testimony.
+BWS has achieved general scientific and practical acceptance within the psychology field through the decades, and courts have ruled it admissible in trial.

 Fill out the form below to receive a free and confidential case consultation.